hedvigborgen/fys3150/README.md

 Here;
 * pow is the power of ten;
 	* which we assign as number of steps n
-* arg is the choise of algorithm;
+* arg is the choice of algorithm;
-	* enter 1 for Gauss elimination for the general case
+	* enter 1 for Gaussian elimination for the general case
-	* enter 2 for Gauss elimination for the special case
+	* enter 2 for Gaussian elimination for the special case
 	* enter 3 for LU decomposition